Auxiliary iterative schemes for the discrete operators on de Rham complex: The matrix forms of the auxiliary schemes

 If there is a proper $ \mcU $, the distribution of the spectrum of \eqref{dsd_auxiliary_matrix_modified} can be similar to \eqref{dsd_auxiliary_matrix}, which is Laplace-like.
-If $ \mcU $ is sparse, the system \eqref{dsd_auxiliary_matrix_modified} can be of the sparsity property.
-As $ \mcM_{k-1} $ is a symmetric mass matrix and has quite good condition number, $ \mcU $ can be choose as a positive number in some cases.
-The solution \eqref{solution_origi} involves solving a equation $ \mcM_k^{-1} \left( \mcB^T \mcU \mcB \tilde u\right) $.
-As this is a mass equation, it is very easy to solve using many iterative methods, even without any preconditioning.
-Based the analyses above, we summarize the final auxiliary iterative scheme of \eqref{dsd_matrix} in Algorithm \ref{auxiliary_source}.
+As $ \mcM_{k-1} $ is a SPD mass matrix and has quite good condition number, $ \mcU $ can be choose as a positive number in some cases.
+The solution \eqref{solution_origi} involves solving a equation $ \mcM_k^{-1} \left( \mcB \mcU \mcB^T \tilde u\right) $.
+As this is a mass equation, it is easy to solve using many iterative methods, even without any preconditioning.
+Based the analyses above, we summarize the auxiliary matrix scheme for \eqref{dsd_matrix} as

-As we solve the auxiliary equation \eqref{dsd_auxiliary_matrix_modified} and the mass equation $ \mcM_k^{-1} \left( \mcB^T \mcU \mcB \tilde u\right) $ with iterative methods, there are errors in the their solutions.
-These errors result in the error in the finial solution \eqref{solution_origi} of the original equation \eqref{dsd_matrix}.
-In the following theorem, we give the relation between these errors. \begin{theorem} Let $ u_{aux} $ be an approximate solution of the auxiliary equation and let its residual vector donated by $ e_{aux} $.
-Let $ u_{mass} $ be an approximate solution of the Mass equation $ \mcM_k v = \mcB^T \mcU \mcB \tilde u_{aux} $ and let its residual donated by $ e_{mass} $.
-Then the residual of the approximate solution $ u = u_{aux} + \frac{1}{c} u_{mass} $ for the original equation is